Thinking about starting a blog or online business?

 I think of it as a good friend who is willing to say “Um, Bec.
 That sentence is 400 words, in a passive voice, and is just kind of dumb.”
 Also, you need to use your keywords more effectively.

-Looking to create a pretty Pinterest pin for your blog post?
-(Which you should, Pinterest is amazing for blog traffic!)
+Looking to create a pretty Pinterest pin or graphic for your blog post?
 Canva is a super easy and free tool.
 Think PowerPoint, but easier.

 You can use the tool for free, or upgrade for access to resizing features and more stock photos.